AMT Help Files

 If the option "Write <lf> before new print layout" is checked, for each print layout in the application:

-• every line will be followed by a carriage return (cr).
-This means that the printer position is set to the beginning of the line.
+• every line includes a carriage return (cr).
+This means that the printer position moves to the beginning of the line.

-• every new line will be preceded with a line feed (lf).
-This means that the printer position is set to the next line.
+• every new line starts with a line feed (lf).
+This means that the printer position moves to the next line.

 This option makes it possible to print a new line over another line.

-If the first line on a print layout should not be preceded with a line feed, you can use the suboption NOSKIP in the PRINT instruction.
+If the first line on a print layout shouldn't be preceded with a line feed, you can use the suboption NOSKIP in the PRINT instruction.
 The line number value will then be decremented with one.

 warning Attention!

-This option can have unpredicted consequences for the formfeed.
-If you are contemplating the use of this option, it is recommended to test this thoroughly to find out the exact consequences for your environment.
+This option can have unexpected consequences for the form feed.
+Before you use this option, test it thoroughly to understand the exact impact on your environment.

 Define Unicode for all extracted files If enabled, this sets Unicode as the default option for all extracted files.
 This can be overwritten in the options of individual file IDs.